2006 Kenyan Air Force Harbin Y-12 crash: Accident

 The aircraft, operating as Flight I-32, was scheduled to fly from Moi Air Base, Nairobi, to Marsabit airstrip.
 Journalists were to accompany the flight but were declined by a senior government official.
 The passengers were at the airport by 06:00 am.
 At 09:00 am local time, the aircraft took off from Moi Air Base.
 According to the Kenya Meteorology Department, weather at Marsabit was expected to include rainy and misty conditions.
-Three hours into the flight, the co-pilot, Captain Joseph Njogu Muriithi, contacted Moi Air Base's air traffic control (ATC), telling them that he had heard a bang on the rear side of the aircraft, adding that he could not ascertain what was happening.
-No further communication between Moi Air Base's ATC and the pilots were established.
 As the flight approached the airstrip, the pilot-in-command decided to abort the landing due to the presence of heavy fog and proceeded to circle around Marsabit.
 At around 10 am, as the pilots attempted a second approach, the flight crashed into Mount Marsabit in the Marsabit National Park, 3 km away from the airstrip.
 The aircraft broke into two and burst into flames.

 A local resident stated that there was a big fire and that only the tail and small parts of the wings were left unburnt.
 Four occupants were thrown out of the aircraft when it crashed.
 Out of the 17 occupants on board, 4 passengers initially survived the accident being seriously injured, but 1, Peter King'ola, later succumbed to his injuries while being transported to a hospital in Nairobi.
 All three survivors were seated at the back of the aircraft.
 Marsabit district commissioner Mutea Iringo stated that "The fire was very intense and there is no way anyone else could have survived."
 Joseph Mureithi, one of the survivors, stated: "I was unconscious for a few minutes, but all of a sudden, I regained consciousness.
 I did not know where I was and the first thing I asked myself is, who has stepped on me?
 I only realised later that my left leg was broken...".

 Member of Parliament and former Minister of Foreign Affairs, Bonaya Godana, and Anglican Assistant bishop of Kirinyaga William Waqo died in the crash.

 The crash was the deadliest aviation accident in Kenya since the crash of a Swearingen SA226-TC Metro II on Mount Kenya on 19 July 2003, killing all 14 occupants on board, and was the first aviation accident involving government officials since the crash of a Grumman G-159 Gulfstream I on 24 January 2003, killing 3 of the 12 occupants on board, including Labour Minister Ahmed Khalif and the two pilots, Abdikadir Mahat and Samuel Mungai.
 The survivors included ministers Martha Karua, Jubilee Party Secretary General Raphael Tuju, and former minister Linah Kilimo, among other dignitaries.